lecjlg/barc-docs/docs/source/userguide.rst

 Mouse wheel zoom tool

-This tool has the same effect as the zoom in and zoom out buttons but is triggered by the user moving the mouse wheel fowards to zoom in and backwards for zooming out.
+This tool has the same effect as the zoom in and zoom out buttons but is triggered by the user moving the mouse wheel fowards to zoom in and backwards to zoom out.

 Drawing and type tools